wanhanan/consumer-credit-risk-assessment/docs/02_Banking_Basics.md

 # Banking Basics
 This document explains the banking concepts relevant to the Consumer Credit Risk Assessment project.

-## Main Question
+## 01 What is a retail bank?
+Retail banks serve individual consumers with everyday financial services like savings accounts, credit cards, and mortgages

+## 02 Sources of Bank Funding
+1. Customer deposits (80-90% of customer base)
+2.
+3.
-How does a retail bank actually make money?
+## 03 How does a retail bank actually make money?

-## 01 Commercial Bank
 Idea: Interest Differential

 ### A. Bank Earn Interest by Lending Money